Delta vs. Wye Explained

 Line Voltage

 Line voltage refers to the electrical potential difference between any two of the three line conductors in a three-phase system.
 It represents the voltage across the 'external' part of the circuit, the part that transmits power between different components.
-In a delta connection, line voltage and phase voltage are equal.
-However, in a wye connection, line voltage is higher than phase voltage by a factor of the square root of 3 (approximately 1.73).
+In a Delta connection, line voltage and phase voltage are equal.
+However, in a Wye connection, line voltage is higher than phase voltage by a factor of the square root of 3 (approximately 1.73).

 Phase Voltage

 Phase voltage is the voltage measured across a single winding in a three-phase system.
 It represents the voltage 'internal' to the device, across the individual components that make up the load or source.
-In a wye connection, phase voltage is the voltage between any line and the neutral point.
+In a Wye connection, the phase voltage is the voltage between any line and the neutral point.
 Understanding the distinction between line and phase voltage is crucial for selecting and operating electrical equipment correctly.

 Line Current